robinisblank/knowledge-base/CompTIA A+ Core 2 (220-1102) - Total Seminars/13 - Local Area Networking.md

 - We often use nonstandard port numbers for security reasons.
 - Dynamic DNS (DDNS) allows you to map a dynamic IP address to a consistent hostname, allowing your router to be more easily accessed from different locations on the Internet.
 - We can use DDNS to give DNS names to port forwarded devices.
-- The only time you're going to use DDNS is when you have a NAT-enabled router, which is very common these days, and when you're doing port forwarding that motivates you to know your WAN IP address.
+- The only time you are going to use DDNS is when you have a NAT-enabled router, which is very common these days, and when you are doing port forwarding that motivates you to know your WAN IP address.

 ## Advanced Router Configuration
 - Quality of Service (QoS) is a network feature that manages and prioritizes bandwidth allocation based on specific criteria, such as IP address, MAC address, port number, or application type to improve the network performance.